StamatisChr/tfe-fdo-podman/README.md

 ## What is this guide about?

-Use this guide to spawn an AWS EC2 instance with operating system RHEL 9.4, Terraform Enterprise FDO Podman with operational type disk with let’s encrypt certificates.
+This guide is to have Terraform Enterprise running with Podman.

 ## Prerequisites

 - Account on AWS Cloud

 - AWS IAM user with permissions to use AWS EC2 and AWS Route53

-- AWS cli installed and configured

 - SSH key pair on AWS